Disability PARTNERSHIP

 - The Halifax Panthers Wheelchair Rugby League team is hosting a fundraiser called “The …

-More About Disability Partnership Calderdale
+More About Disability Partnership

-Our Aim: Our aim is to improve the quality of life of disabled people in Calderdale by working in partnership with service providers as critical friends to raise awareness of issues of concern.
+Our Aim: Our aim is to improve the quality of life of disabled people in Calderdale and surrounding areas by working in partnership with service providers as critical friends to raise awareness of issues of concern.
 In a fun, vibrant, yet consultative and professional manner, we aim to address issues in our community so that service providers can make improvements to maximise access to mainstream services for people with disabilities, who are our main beneficiaries.
 Our Aims in Detail

 Advice & Information: Our organisation focuses on engaging, involving and informing disabled people about the many changes and developments to services, for example welfare benefit reform; social housing changes; health and social care provision.
 By bringing disabled people together we can deliver peer support and also address issues of loneliness or isolation that disabled people may have.